-Distribution: Occurring west of the Cascades in Washington and along the Columbia River Gorge: British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; British Columbia to California.

-Habitat: Moist to fairly dry, open woods at low elevations.
+Habitat: Moist to dry, open forest, forest edge, and stream bank thickets at low elevation.

 Conservation Status: Not of concern